q0j0p/day5-eda/individual.md

 *   How many contributors are identified by the tag `<username>`?

 *   Who are the most common contributors by username?
-Hint: you will need to connect several commands via pipes.  `sed` or `perl` with the right regular expression will allow you to extract the name from between the `<username>` ... `</username>` tags.  `sed` uses an older verion of REs so you will need to escape the parentheses on the capture group.
+Hint: you will need to connect several commands via pipes.  `sed` or `perl` with the right regular expression will allow you to extract the name from between the `<username>` ... `</username>` tags.  `sed` uses an older version of REs so you will need to escape the parentheses on the capture group.

 *   What are the other contributors?
 Hint: use `sed` or `perl`.
 How many of these contributors are there?
 Do they explain all of the missing contributors?